wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

     * No more private address collisions
     <br /><br />

     <a name="Nitro"></a>

     ### Nitro for IPv6

     <a target="_blank" href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html">Within AWS</a>, IPv6 addresses are only accessible on <a target="_blank" href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances">AWS EC2 instances built on its Nitro System</a> (rather than Xen hypervisor/dom0).
 Such instances run on hardware with a Nitro card and security chip which reference a Nitro hypervisor managing memory and CPU allocation with access to low-level hardware features that are not available or fully supported in previous virtualized environments (for example, Intel VT).

+    For IPv6, EC2 instances must have IMDSv2 required.

     <a name="IMDS"></a>